 Like all urban myths, the "seven-year rule" does contain a small kernel of truth.
 But sorry, folks, it's just not that easy.

-But recently one of our writers shared a story regarding medical debt that had us a little bit floored.
-We decided to let her tell it firsthand.
-She writes:
+One of our writers shared a story about medical debt that she saw on social media.
+We decided to let her tell it firsthand:

-I was scrolling on Facebook a few months ago when a post from a friend who’d been having medical issues caught my eye.
-She was uninsured and had for the past few months been dealing with a chronic illness that left her in and out of the emergency room on a weekly basis.
+I was scrolling on Facebook … when a post from a friend who’d been having medical issues caught my eye.
+She was uninsured, and [for the past few months, had] been dealing with a chronic illness that left her in and out of the emergency room on a weekly basis.
 The post was a photo of her latest hospital bill, a whopping $60,000 charge she had absolutely no way to pay.

 This comment had several likes and affirmations under it.
 I sat there staring at it for a few moments, wondering why this idea seemed to have so much consensus behind it.
 It couldn’t possibly be true, right?
 Why even bill anyone for medical services if they’re not actually required to pay that balance off?

-Well, spurred by the popularity of this strange belief, we did some research.
-Unfortunately for our coworker’s friend, and all the fervent believers in the seven-year rule, it’s not quite that simple.
-However…
+Unfortunately, for this friend, and all the fervent believers in the seven-year rule, getting rid of medical debt is not quite that simple.

-The belief that medical debt will magically disappear after seven years might not be entirely accurate, but there are actually laws in place that limit the amount of time that any unpaid bill can stay on your credit report.
+The belief that medical debt will magically disappear after seven years might not be entirely accurate, but there are consumer laws in place that limit the amount of time certain negative information can stay on your credit report.
+This includes medical debt.

-According to provisions in the Fair Credit Reporting Act, most accounts that go into collection can only be reported on your credit report for up to seven years.
-After that, they can’t negatively affect your credit score and shove potential lenders and landlords towards the door.
+According to provisions in the Fair Credit Reporting Act, most accounts that go to collections can only remain on your credit report for a seven-year time period.
+After that, they shouldn’t negatively affect your credit score anymore.

-Additionally, a new law went into effect in September 2017 states requires the three major credit bureaus — Equifax, Experian and TransUnion —to now give patients a 180-day grace period to resolve their medical debt before it shows up on their credit reports.
+In September 2017, the three major credit bureaus — Equifax, Experian, and TransUnion — implemented a new rule to give patients a 180-day grace period to resolve their medical debt before it shows up on their credit reports.

-According to a report from the Consumer Financial Protection Bureau, one out of five credit reports contain unpaid medical debt, and per Experian, the six-month rule was, “designed to help people with a common dilemma — the need for time to make necessary payments or finalize issues with insurers.
+The six-month wait is designed to help people with a common dilemma — the need for time to make necessary payments or finalize issues with insurers.
 Once a medical debt gets paid, check that the listed account is removed from your credit report.
-If an account is 180 days old and unpaid, it will be added to a consumer’s credit file.”
+If an account is 180 days old and unpaid, it will be added to a consumer’s credit file.

-Many states have laws on the books that limit the amount of time that a debt is enforceable or the amount of time that collectors, lenders, or creditors have to use the court system to legally force you to pay for a debt.
+In addition to federal law, many state laws limit the amount of time that an old debt is enforceable, or they set a time limit for which collectors, lenders, or creditors can use the court system to legally force you to pay for a debt.

 Different categories of debt have different limits, but in general, most debt falls into these four categories: